playcanvas/developer.playcanvas.com/docs/user-manual/billing/index.md

 ### How do I receive invoices?

 Invoices for monthly subscriptions are emailed to the owner of the subscribed account on the monthly billing date.
+The subject line for these emails begins with "Your receipt from PlayCanvas Ltd".

 :::tip